 These points of view change completely when children and their adoption by homosexual couples is added to the equation.
 Thirty-two participants were in favour and twelve against adoption of children by same-sex couples.
 Here certain trails of thought are definitely worth mentioning.
 One participant emphasises that when a same-sex couple wants to adopt, one can never argue that the child is ‘unplanned’ since the couple would surely want to raise the child should they decide to adopt.
 Once again, there is continuous reference to the equal love that homosexuals are able to give to their children when compared to heterosexual couples.

 People who replied against adoption commented that it is in the best interests of the child since these children will be more prone to bullying and as a result the child will suffer.
 Additionally, respondents radically appealed for people to keep an open mind on the matter.
 Here we note that citizens on both sides of the same coin have a different perspective on what the best interests of the child are: is it in the best interest of the child to have a family regardless of sexual orientation or is it the prevention of bullying from the early stages of the infant’s life?

 On the whole one may comment that citizens are becoming increasingly open minded on such matters and although some might still consider the Maltese society as conservative and homophobic, it is difficult not to admit that people are slowly and constantly edging away from traditional perspectives and paving the way for a more liberal and accepting one.
 This process will take a considerable amount of time but as participants pointed out, is not impossible to achieve.
-From this survey, we noted that people are mostly concerned with the best interests of the child and the equal, accessible and recognizable rights to all.
+From this survey, we noted that people are mostly concerned with the best interests of the child and the equal, accessible and pay someone to do my assignment to all.